univention/univention-corporate-server/doc/developer-reference/listener/details.rst

    is then renamed to :file:`/var/lib/univention-ldap/listener/listener.priv` (referred to as ``FILE_NAME_NOTIFIER_PRIV``) and the original files is re-created empty.
-The transactions from the renamed file are processed line-by-line and are appended to the file :file:`/var/lib/univention-ldap/notify/transaction` (referred to as ``FILE_NAME_TF`` in the source code), including the DN.
-Since protocol version 3 the notifier also stores the same information within the LDAP server by creating the entry :samp:`reqSession={ID},cn=translog`.
+The transactions from the renamed file are processed line-by-line and since protocol version 3 stored within the LDAP server by creating the entry :samp:`reqSession={ID},cn=translog`.
 After successful processing the renamed file is deleted.
 For efficient access by transaction ID the index :file:`transaction.index` is updated.